-The new Food Hall in the Clive Emson Conference and Exhibition Centre was a fantastic addition for 2017.
-Historically sited in a tent by the main entrance, the new permanent building showcased the wonderful local, national and international produce.
-Butchers, cheese makers, bakers and confectioners were just some of the 50 producers selling their produce and products.
+The Food Hall in the Clive Emson Conference and Exhibition Centre will be back for 2019.
+The Food Hall is host to around 50 Food and Drink producers, some local and some international!
+Cheese makers, bakers, sausages and confectioners were just some of the 50 producers selling their produce and products.
 The enticing smells, warm welcome and the large indoor picnic area where visitors could buy and try were just some of the reasons why visitors said this was their favourite part of the Show.

 Wine and Cheese Tent

 The Cheese and Wine Tent demonstrated just how far our cheese & wine industry has come over the past decade.
 British producers regularly win global awards and some of these award winners were at the Kent County Show this year.

 Kent has a strong tradition for producing great beer and cider, there were plenty of opportunities throughout the Showground to sample and buy some of Kent’s finest.

 Produced in Kent

 There was plenty of local produce from ‘The Garden of England’ to be found at the Show this year.
 Produced in Kent had a large area dedicated to local producers who not only sell their goods, but are more than happy to chat to visitors about where they source ingredients, how they make the product and ultimately how wonderful it tastes.
 Cheese makers, meat producers and a host of homemade jams and chutneys were some of the wonderful products available.
 There was also plenty of delicious food-to-go from pulled pork to venison burgers.

 National Cherry and Soft Fruit Show